devops-maestro17/e-Commerce-Sentinel/README.md

 After successful completion of the security checks, the Docker image was pushed to Docker Hub.
 Shell scripts were employed to update the Kubernetes manifests with the latest image tag.

 The Continuous Deployment (CD) stage leveraged ArgoCD, a declarative continuous delivery tool, to automatically deploy the updated application to the EKS cluster.
 ArgoCD monitors the specified Git repository for changes and applies the updated manifests to the target EKS cluster.

-Additionally, monitoring and observability were established using Prometheus and Grafana.
-Prometheus was configured to collect metrics from both the Jenkins server and the EKS clusters, enabling the identification of potential performance bottlenecks through Grafana visualizations.

 ## Prerequisites
 Before proceeding, ensure to have an AWS account where we will be performing all the setup and configuration and it might incur some costs.
 Also make sure to have a DockerHub account which will be used to host Docker images later in this project.